-ICR is also the home of several undergraduate courses, including CIS 110, 111, and 112, which fulfill the University's Composition and Communication CORE requirements, and the Graduate Certificate in Instructional Communication (see link for information on course requirements and eligibility).
-Other CIS classes and information about ICR can be found on the SIS website.
+ICR is also the home of several undergraduate courses, including CIS 110, 111, and 112, which fulfill the University's Composition and Communication CORE requirements, and the Graduate Certificate in Instructional Communication.
+Other CIS classes can be found on the SIS website.